-- A large trade exception($15 million or so) that the Cavs must use in trades for one calendar year.
+- A trade exception($16M) that the Cavs must use in trades for one calendar year.

 Most Cleveland fans were as angry as Cavs owner Dan Gilbert, but Cavs GM Chris Grant sounded very optimistic about the team’s future after the trade.

 “This deal provides us with multiple key assets and additional flexibility as we move forward for both the short term and beyond”